alexiscao/nym-reputation-system/README.md

 ## Reproducing results
 Considering the large amount of time that some simulations would take to finish running, first we describe three levels a user can reproduce the results.
 * Level 1: able to reproduce the results by running the complete simulation (full simulation takes within an hour.)
-* Level 2: able to reproduce the results by running a small scale simulation on a reduced set of values and fewer simulation rounds (full simulation takes 10+ hours.)
-* Level 3: able to reproduce the results with provided datasets from previous simulations.
-In this case, the results can _only_ be reproduced by running the complete simulation that would take 24+ hours.
+* Level 2: able to reproduce the results with provided datasets from previous simulations.
+(Note that in these cases, users have the option to reproduce results with fresh simulation results although the simulation would take considerable time, i.e. 24+ hours.
+To reproduce results from fresh simulations, pass in `--test` flag in the end of an analysis command.)

 Here we focus on steps to reproduce the table and figures in main body of the paper (Table 1, Figure 2, 3, 4.)